RH-ISAC/intel-integrations/trustar/README.md

 # ./INTEL-INTEGRATIONS/TRUSTAR
 A storage place for TruSTAR related scripts.
-You can find various TruSTAR utility scripts in the generic directory these include scripts to get account permissions details, and some that will let you pull IOCs and store them in JSON or CSV files.
+You can find various TruSTAR utility scripts in the **generic** directory.
+These include scripts to get account permissions details, and some that will let you pull IOCs and store them in JSON or CSV files.
 Integration specific scripts can be found inside of the directories named after the relevant vendor.

 > **Warning**
 > Use the content in this repository at your own risk.
-RH-ISAC will not be held responsible for data loss, nor any other problems resulting from the use of this content. **This script is a beta version and intended to be used as an example.**
+RH-ISAC will not be held responsible for data loss, nor any other problems resulting from the use of this content. **These scripts are beta versions and intended to be used as examples.**

 ## Requirements
 - Python 3.9+